Norman Lacy: Assistant Minister of Education / Minister for Educational Services (1979-1982)

 Lacy had a central role in the appointment of two departmental permanent heads in the Victorian public service during his Cabinet career.
 In 1980, he secured cabinet support for the appointment of Paul Clarkson, a former CRA executive, as Director of the Ministry for the Arts after the retirement of Dr Eric Westbrook the founding Director.
 Then in 1981, with Alan Hunt, he secured the replacement of Dr Laurie Shears as Director General of the newly restructured Education Department of Victoria by Toorak State College Principal Revd Dr Norman Curry.

 During 1981, in the lead up to the 1982 election, Lacy worked assiduously on policy development.
 He developed policies on a number of issues within his portfolios.
 Almost every week during the spring session of Parliament in that year he delivered a ministerial statement in the Legislative Assembly on one of these policies in an attempt to counter the emerging mood for change in the electorate.
 With a solid margin, he had no expectation that he would lose his seat, but he was becoming increasingly convinced that the Government could not survive.
 Three disparate forces combined on election day in April 1982 to end his parliamentary career.
 Each of them related to a statewide issue upon which he had publicly adopted a strong position.
 Smarting from the provision of a promised additional 1,000 teachers to the Special Assistance Program rather than to the reduction of student teacher ratios in classrooms, the Victorian Teachers Union vigorously targeted him.
 Right wing Christian groups (including the rural based Concerned Parents Association who ran a candidate against him) and the DLP (with the direction of their preferences against him - the first Liberal to be so treated) targeted him over his Health and Human Relations Education program.
-And the local Chambers of Commerce (made up of main street retailers) targeted him over his support for Sunday trading.